Schedule your first service today and get 50% off!

 Key Takeaways

-• Most sprays eliminate wasps on contact, but it’s important to use products specifically labeled for wasps—so if you’re wondering will ant spray kill wasps, the answer is usually no. However, their protection wears off fast, especially in outdoor settings.
+• Most sprays eliminate wasps on contact, but it’s important to use products specifically labeled for wasps—so if you’re wondering will ant spray kill wasps—or will bug spray kill wasps—the answer is usually no. However, their protection wears off fast, especially in outdoor settings.

 • Yellowjackets pose a bigger challenge.
 They tend to build nests underground or inside walls.
 Paper wasps are easier to treat since their nests stay exposed.